realdanielbyrne/BlockChainIntro/README.md

 Here are the steps involved:

 1. On a Blockchain, transactions are happening between different nodes on the network all the time.
 In our example, Alice initiate a transaction to Bob.
-2. Alice's wallet encrypt her coin with Bob's public key and signs the transaction with her private key.
+2. Alice's wallet encrypts her coin with Bob's public key and signs the transaction with her private key.
 3. The transaction will not be added to the Blockchain right away.
 Instead it is added to pending transaction pool.
-4. Special nodes, called miners, pick up several transactions from the pool.
+4. Special nodes, called miners, pick up several transactions from the pool and combine them into a block.
-5. Miners first validate all the transactions to see that all the transactions are fair and valid and does not contain any fraudulent transaction with problems like enough resources/fund in Alice wallet, duplicate transaction etc. (Validation rules are application specific.)
+5. Miners first validate all the transactions.
+Validation rules are application specific.
 These validation rules are called transactional consensus.
 6. Once the transactions are validated, the miners will attempt to create a block of the transactions.
 This block contains a sequential ID, the transactions picked by the miner, a SHA256 Hash of all the values and a hash of the previous block.
 7. The Blockchain Consensus then requires that a miner resolves a computational-intense mathematical problem to sign the generated block before broadcasting it to the network.
 8. The other miners validate the solution of the problem and if validated accept the block.